wandb/docs/docs/support/upload_image_report.md

 tags:
    - reports
 ---

-On a new line, press `/` and scroll to Image.
-Then just drag and drop an image into the report.
+Press `/` on a new line, scroll to the Image option, and drag and drop an image into the report.

 ![](/images/reports/add_an_image.gif)